-The Broadcast TWT Persistence Mantissa subfield and Broadcast TWT Persistence Exponent subfield together indicate the number of TBTTs(18/664r1) during which the Broadcast TWT SPs corresponding to this broadcast TWT Parameter set are present.
-The number of beacon intervals during which the Broadcast TWT SPs are present is equal to the value in the Broadcast TWT Persistence Mantissa subfield plus 1 then multiplied by 2Broadcast TWT Persistence Exponent subfield, except that the value 255 in the Broadcast Persistence Mantissa subfield indicates that the Broadcast TWT SPs are present until explicitly terminated.(#11005, #12036)
+(#11005, #12036)

 Within a TWT element that includes a TWT setup command value of Request TWT, Suggest TWT or Demand TWT, the Broadcast TWT ID, if present, indicates a specific Broadcast TWT in which the transmitting STA is requesting to participate.
 Within a TWT element that includes a TWT setup command value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT, the Broadcast TWT ID, if present, indicates a specific Broadcast TWT for which the transmitting STA is providing TWT parameters.
 Within a TWT element that includes a TWT setup command value of TWT Grouping, the Broadcast subfield is 0 and the Broadcast TWT ID, is not present.
 The value 0 in the Broadcast TWT ID subfield indicates the (#12084)broadcast TWT whose membership corresponds to all STAs that are members of the BSS corresponding to the BSSID of the Management frame(#12597) carrying the TWT element.

+The Broadcast TWT Persistence subfield indicates the number of TBTTs(18/664r1) during which the Broadcast TWT SPs corresponding to this broadcast TWT Parameter set are present.
+The number of beacon intervals during which the Broadcast TWT SPs are present is equal to the value in the Broadcast TWT Persistence subfield plus 1, except that the value 255 indicates that the Broadcast TWT SPs are present until explicitly terminated.(#15030, 16445)

 Change the 22nd and subsequent two paragraphs as follows: